 These documents must be reviewed to ensure that they are validated and current.
 Also, ensure that all supporting documents and records are available.

 It is at this stage wherein an efficient QMS software with robust document control capabilities such as SimplerQMS becomes most useful.
-All documents are digitized and automatically named, numbered, and versioned.
+All documents are digitized and automatically named, numbered, and versioned, following best practices of pharmaceutical document management.
 This will help you ensure compliance with the relevant standards and regulations of your industry.

 Select Personnel and Delegate Responsibilities